 This graph will have a vertical asymptote .

 To determine horizontal asymptotes we have to find .

 Example 3.
-Find asymptotes and draw a graph of a function
+Find asymptotes and draw the graph of the function .

-The last steps of drawing graphs of functions is always the same: first you draw the asymptotes, then find few points and fit the graph between the asymptotes.
+The last steps of drawing the graph of the given functions are always the same: first, you draw the asymptotes, second, find few points and fit the graph between the asymptotes.